-Throughout this year, the Faculty Collaborative for Teaching Innovation is working with our faculty to provide strategies for success in the blended learning environment, addressing what evidence-based practices for online teaching exist and how to implement these practices using SCU’s suite of technology tools.
+Throughout this year, the Faculty Collaborative for Teaching Innovation has worked with our faculty to provide strategies for success in the blended learning environment, addressing what evidence-based practices for online teaching exist and how to implement these practices using SCU’s suite of technology tools.
 The immersive “Creating Optimal Online Learning” (COOL) program, delivered in collaboration with the Association of University and College Educators (ACUE), prepares faculty to implement evidence-based teaching practices shown to improve student achievement and close equity gaps.

 Winter Undergraduate Calendar

-Graduate and Professional schools
+Graduate and Professional Schools

-We have announced that graduate programs will be largely online, and will operate on calendars specific to their needs.
+Graduate programs will be largely online, and will operate on calendars specific to their needs.
 Students will be notified about the schedules and specifics directly by their schools and programs.